Teradata/covalent/src/platform/core/chips/README.md

 + placeholder?: string
   + Placeholder for the autocomplete input.
 + required?: boolean
-  + Mandates atleast one chip to be available in the component.
+  + Mandates at least one chip to be available in the component.
 Appends * to the placeholder text.
   + It does not prevent the deletion of last chip but instead sets the input field to warn state
   + Defaults to false
 + disabled?: boolean